Kyrobi/Cynagen/Wiki_Files/OtherInformation.md

 There is also a maximum amount for each individual mobs.
 For example, in a single chunk, you may ONLY have up to a maximum of 10 turtles.
 The amount for each individual mobs are different.

-At the current time, name tagged mobs won't despawn when the mob limit is reached.
+At the current time, name-tagged mobs won't despawn when the mob limit is reached.

 ### Claims

 It is your responsibility to claim your land.
-Staff are able to roll back griefs, although it doesn't completely recover everything.
+Staff is able to roll back griefs, although it doesn't completely recover everything.

 Claims do not expire.
-However; they will be removed by a staff depending on the circumstances.
+However; they will be removed by staff depending on the circumstances.

 Claimed animals such as Parrots and Wolves can still be damaged even if they are in a claim.
 Suggest that you put them in your house.